znerol/ansible-role-certhub/README.md

    units responsible for issuing/renewing a certificate and also monitor it for expiry (controller).
 1. [cert-export-units.yml](#variables-for-cert-export-unitsyml): Sets up
-   `systemd` units responsible for deploying a certificate on an SSL/TLS server and reload affected services.
+   `systemd` units responsible for deploying a certificate on an SSL/TLS server, reload affected services and/or send the certificates to specified destinations.

 ### Variables for certhub-system-setup.yml